Social Media: | Twitter,

 - Long-term monitoring of pollinators at national scales.

-Senior Ecologist (NERC Band 5) working within the Sustainable Land Management Science Area at the Centre for Ecology & Hydrology, Wallingford.
+Senior Ecologist (NERC Band 5) working within the Biodiversity Science Area at the UK Centre for Ecology & Hydrology, Wallingford.

 - Advisory Steering Group member for Defra’s National Pollinator Strategy